pure4j/pure4j/docs/tutorial2.md

 ### Proving Purity

-Is our code reusable, and threadsafe?
+Is our code reusable, threadsafe, deterministic and without side-effects?

 We can run the Pure4J checker on this to prove it's so.